MicroEJ/docs/ApplicationDeveloperGuide/managedc/troubleshooting.rst

 ===============

 -----------------------------------------------------------------
-SOAR-L ERROR "Unknown classpath entry ...."
+SOAR-L ERROR "Unknown module ..."
 -----------------------------------------------------------------

 When using the ``@ManagedCModule`` annotation on a Java class, ensure there's a corresponding WebAssembly file in the classpath.